rcook/attr_initializable/README.md

 Rails plugin that provides `attr_initializable` helper to declare read-only attributes that can be mass-assigned at model creation time

+# Rails support

+Works with Rails 3.2.x and Rails 4.0.x with `protected_attributes` compatibility gem.

 # Installation

 Add `gem 'attr_initializable'` to your Rails' `Gemfile` and run `bundle install`.